tainari/100_days_of_python/README.md

 A quick program to email the user (me!) if the ISS is within 5 degrees of NYC and it's night (so that it's visible).
 First use of APIs.
 Relies on a while loop + sleep for 60 seconds to check every minute — it would be better to deploy it on a server and run every minute instead!

+## Day 34: Quiz Game, with GUI! 👈🧐

+Expansion of Day 17's quiz game using TKinter GUI and proper API connection to get questions.

+## Day 35: SMS Rain Notifications ☔️

+Created a script that runs at 6:30am every day and sends a text to my personal number if it's going to rain in NYC